dwins/geoserver/doc/en/developer/source/release-guide/beta.rst

 	geotools version = 9-SNAPSHOT
 	geotools revision = 9517eebf412ce5cda354e7945672293c37cddcc4

-Since Geotools are normally release in parallel with GeoServer, it is advisable to use the Geotools version number such as 8.0 rather then its svn revision number when performing an official release
+Since Geotools are normally release in parallel with GeoServer, it is advisable to use the Geotools version number such as 8.0 rather then its git revision number when performing an official release

 Build the Release